k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

 Their purpose is to mask the values based on Catalog’s classification and masking rules definition.
 The object (or record) to be masked is set using the following 3 actor’s input  parameters: dataPlatform, schema and dataset, that identify it in the  Catalog.

-The Catalog based masking logic is included in the CatalogMaskigField while the CatalogMaskingMapper and the CatalogMaskingRecord serve as a wrapper - on a dataset level and a record level accordingly.
+The Catalog-based masking logic is included in the CatalogMaskigField while the CatalogMaskingMapper and the CatalogMaskingRecord serve as a wrapper - on a dataset level and a record level accordingly.

 The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory.
 The actor iterates internally on each record and invokes the **CatalogMaskingRecord** Actor.
 The actor returns a dataset with the same structure it was received.